-You will learn through lectures, seminars, tutorials, workshops and computer laboratories, presenting and debating your work with fellow students.
-In our professional creative environment, you will learn how to communicate your design ideas through manual draughting and computer-drawing programmes such as AutoCAD and 3D StudioMax.
+Students on the Illustration course will learn through lectures, seminars, tutorials, workshops and computer laboratories, presenting and debating your work with fellow students.
+In our professional creative environment with our Cardiff campus, you will learn how to communicate your design ideas through manual draughting and computer-drawing programmes such as AutoCAD and 3D StudioMax.

 Course assessment is through regular coursework submissions, in addition to examinations in some areas.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.

 An interview and portfolio are required for this Interior Design course.
 Your portfolio should demonstrate strong artistic and design abilities.

 Your portfolio should be a carefully constructed selection of your work, preferably produced during your most recent course of study, and can include any personal work or projects that you feel are relevant to the course.
 All work should be well organised and presented.

 You should be prepared to discuss your work and the designers, and/or artists who have influenced you.
 Here are some interview tips that will help.

 BCC - CDD to include a relevant art and design subject (this is equivalent to 104-80 UCAS tariff points).t

 Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level with a relevant art and design subject (this is equivalent to 104-80 UCAS tariff points).